laurence-trippen/Bootstrap-Custom-Embeds/README.md

 * <iframe>
 * <embed>
 * <video>
-...
+* ...

-In order to embed embeddings in Bootstrap foglende classes are needed.
+In order to embed embeddings in Bootstrap following classes are needed.

 * embed-responsive
-* embed-responsive-<aspect-ratio>
+* embed-responsive-$aspect-ratio$

 Example:
 ```html